Building a Life Worth Living Web Series

 Evaluating Options for Saying No

 “No” has a bad reputation in our society – when we say no, we may feel we are seen as resistant, uncooperative, or unhelpful.
 However!
-There are many occasions where saying “No” is actually a much better choice for us than saying yes – like when we are already taking on too much or just don’t feel comfortable with a request that’s made of us.
+There are many occasions where saying “No” is a much better choice than saying yes – like when we are already taking on too much or just don’t feel comfortable with a request made of us.
 This session will help with learning how to evaluate when it is better to say no, and help give you the skills to choose this option.

 Cailyn Griffith LMHCA, SUDPT is a mental health and substance use counselor working as a Behavioral Health Support Specialist with Youth Eastside Services.
 In her current role, Cailyn provides education, prevention, and individual services to Middle Schoolers in the Lake Washington School District.
 Cailyn particularly enjoys working with young people on building their self-understanding and self-compassion and empowering them with the tools and skills they need to feel more in control of their mental health.
 She is trained in several evidence-based practices which she uses in her work with students, including the foundational training in Dialectical Behavioral Therapy (DBT).